angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 ---

 I love Angular.
-But when it comes to prerendered static sites, Angular falls behind other major frameworks.
+But when it comes to prerendered static sites, Angular is surprisingly far behind other major frameworks.
 Astro, Next.js, SvelteKit: they all let you choose how your pages are written to disk.
 Angular doesn't.